Leopard Gecko Care Guide

 Always provide a shallow dish of fresh water, cleaned daily.
 Water dishes also create slight humidity, which can be beneficial near hides (The Spruce Pets).

-Enrichment promotes natural behaviors and mental stimulation, so it is important to include multiple hides (warm, cool, and humid), low climbing structures, and a digging area to encourage exploration and exercise (PMC Study).
+Include multiple hides (warm, cool, humid), low climbing structures, and a digging area to encourage exploration and exercise (behavioral enrichment research).

 Decorate with rocks, cork bark, and artificial plants to create cover and visual barriers, reducing stress and mimicking the gecko's natural habitat.
 Periodically rearrange decor for novelty, and allow supervised free-range time in a safe space can also be enriching (ReptiFiles).